-In other words, sweater weather.
-Nighttime temperatures range downward from 52 to 45 degrees over the course of September.
-During the month the sun will start to recede, and by the end of September, daylight will have diminished by 1 hour and 47 minutes.
-But this is September, so there is still plenty of warm sunshine and daylight for sightseeing and having dinner al fresco at a cafe or pub.
-September is also sunny more than half the time, another bonus for travelers, and it is one of Krakow's drier months, precipitation-wise, with chances for rain falling as the month progresses.
+During the month, the sun will start to recede, and by the end of September, daylight will have diminished by 1 hour and 47 minutes.
+In September, there is still plenty of warm sunshine and daylight for sightseeing and having dinner al fresco at a cafe or pub.
+Also, September is sunny more than half the time, another bonus for travelers, and it is one of Krakow's drier months, precipitation-wise, with chances for rain falling as the month progresses.

 What to Pack

-September's mild weather makes it one of the easiest months to pack for when traveling to Krakow.
-Jeans or khaki pants, long-sleeved shirts and tops, a pullover sweater or two, and a lightweight jacket, denim jacket, cardigan or lightweight cape-style wrap with or without sleeves are all you need.
-You'll mostly need jackets or wraps at night, with shirts and/or a sweater perfect for daytime sightseeing, shopping or cafe-sitting.
+September's mild weather makes it one of the easiest months for which to pack when traveling to Krakow.
+Jeans or khaki pants, long-sleeved shirts and tops, a pullover sweater or two, and a lightweight jacket, denim jacket, cardigan or lightweight cape-style wrap with or without sleeves are all you need; jackets or wraps at night, with shirts and/or a sweater perfect for daytime sightseeing, shopping or cafe-sitting.

 Take along comfortable, closed shoes that are easy on your feet for walking.
 If you are a fan of ankle boots, they won't be too warm for this seasonal weather.